 Small and Medium-Sized Enterprises are often hailed as the backbone of the European and US economies.
 In the US alone, 99.7% of all businesses have fewer than 500 employees, and in most other countries they make up the vast majority of organizations.

-Employee Advocacy programs are one of the most authentic tools for business communication, and they’re here to support the growth of all businesses, from SMEs to Enterprise.
+Employee Advocacy programs are one of the most authentic tools for business communication, and they’re here to support the growth of all businesses, from SMEs to Enterprises.

 Let’s go through a few of the key growth hacks.